alexandru/alexn.org/_posts/2022-05-23-tracking-effects-in-scala.md

 In spite of our wishes to the contrary, integration code or low-level code in Scala is inevitable.
 Also, there are instances in which impure/imperative code is actually clearer.
 I still have the feeling that Cats-Effect's `Ref` is harder to understand in practice than `AtomicReference`, for example, in spite of all benefits of referential transparency or the decoupling that happens between the declarations of expressions and their evaluation.
 And software-transactional memory can be worse than `Ref`, which is probably why in Scala it never took off, in spite of decent implementations available.

-**For impure code**, I'd still like to notice the side-effects, visually, via types, and I still want the compiler to protect me from leaks.
+**For impure code**, I'd still like to notice the side effects, visually, via types, and I still want the compiler to protect me from leaks.
 Scala 3 makes this easier, via [Context Functions](https://docs.scala-lang.org/scala3/reference/contextual/context-functions.html).

 ```scala
 // SCALA 3